 |RD Sharma Class 11 and 12||Organic Chemistry by Morrison and Boyd||Physics by Resnick and Halliday|

 |Trigonometry by S.L Loney||Inorganic Chemistry by OP Tandon||Physics by IE Irodov|

-The students are suggested to choose the best books for IIT JEE preparations and stick with them throughout the preparations.
+It is important for students to choose the right and best books for IIT JEE preparations.
+They should stick with them throughout the preparations.
 Avoid referring multiple books for similar topics as it leads to the confusion of concepts.
 Analyze your strengths and weaknesses and make an appropriate study plan so that your preparation time can be evenly divided and the entire syllabus can be completed well in time.

 JEE Advanced Admit Card

 The candidates whose application forms are successfully accepted by the examination authorities will be eligible to download the admit card tentatively in the 2nd week of May 2019.
 It’s mandatory for students to present the admit card in the examination hall.
 They should also carry an original photo identity proof issued by the government or their college ids.

 |Availability of JEE Advanced admit card 2020||Second week of May 2020|